tiagovbarreto/vidly/README.md

-# Tasks manager
+# Vidly
-An API to manage vinils
+An API that provide features to manage a movie rental store

 ## Table of contents
 * [About](#about)